Categories

 Farm life was busy with Lulu assisting her mother in making hearty breakfasts for her stepfather, uncle, and hired men.
 After breakfast, animals were fed and chores began.
 Milk was skimmed and the thick cream churned to butter.
 Crocks and milk pails were meticulously washed in hot soapy water and then placed on slotted shelves to dry.
 The remaining hours were spent baking bread, making cheese, and doing typical chores like ironing, sewing, and cleaning.

 During the school year, Lulu walked about a mile each way.
 There in a one-room schoolhouse, 15 or so students of all ages were taught.
-Later when attending Chehalis High School, Lulu moved away from home on the farm because the commuting distance was too far.
+Later when attending Chehalis High School, Lulu moved away from the farm because the commuting distance was too far.
 She boarded with different families the first year, then rented an apartment with another farm girl her junior and senior years.
 The Chehalis Superintendent, Mr. Thompson encouraged her to pursue a teaching career and allowed Lulu to miss classes anytime a substitute was needed.

 Lulu Shirclifff sporting a large white bow, 2nd row, 2nd from right with her 1904 graduating class.